Neurology Hospital in Dubai

 These conditions can cause a variety of symptoms, such as numbness, tingling, weakness, and pain.
 A neurologist can help manage these symptoms through the use of medications and other therapies.

-We also work with patients to provide education and advice on how to manage the condition and prevent further nerve compression, such as by avoiding certain activities or positions that may exacerbate the condition.
+We have extensive experience working with state of the art equipment and world class healthcare professionals who work with patients to provide education and advice on how to manage the condition and prevent further nerve compression, such as by avoiding certain activities or positions that may exacerbate the condition.

 There are several potential causes of sciatica, including herniated discs, spinal stenosis (narrowing of the spinal canal), and degenerative disc disease.
 A neurologist can help diagnose and treat sciatica by performing MRI & CT scans and recommending treatment such as surgery.